About Nhan's MetroMinder

-This site maps realtime positions of metropolitan trains operated by Metro Trains Melbourne using public data distributed by Transport Victoria.
+This site maps realtime positions of trains, trams and buses using public data distributed by Transport Victoria.

 Use information on this site as a guide only.
 Do not rely on its accuracy.
-This site is not endorsed by the DTP or MTM.
+This site is not endorsed by the DTP.

 Realtime data including positions, service, arrival and departure information are sourced from GTFS Realtime APIs made available by the Victorian Department of Transport and Planning and consumed by other third party software such as Google Maps.
 As such, the quality of the information on this site is subject to the DTP data's quality (and any upstream outages, omissions and errors).
 It is the same data used by the PTV app and website, but they do not use the public API layer so the PTV app may still be able to display realtime information when outages affect this and other third party apps.
 Vehicle positions appear to be updated in the API about once a minute.

-Arrival and departure information is sourced exclusively from the PTV GTFS Realtime - Trip Updates - Metro Train API and does not include static timetable data (such as from the GTFS Schedule dataset) or the PTV Timetable API.
+Arrival and departure information is sourced exclusively from the PTV GTFS Realtime Trip Updates APIs and does not include static timetable data (such as from the GTFS Schedule dataset) or the PTV Timetable API.
 For more complete arrival and departure information, visit the PTV or other sources.

 Features include: